 Free Reading Room as viewed from City Park, 1912.
 Once part of the Palm Beach Yacht Club, this building was brought to West Palm Beach via a barge and established as the town’s first Library.

 Artistic Spanish style Memorial Library alongside Woman’s Club.
-Cost totals $30,000 and contains Reading, Reference Rooms and Museum.
+Cost totals $30,000 and contains Reading and Reference Rooms and a Museum.

 Memorial Library dedicated to the men and women who served in World War I.